 During the events of Shadowland, Shang-Chi joined the other heroes of New York in an effort to stop Daredevil.
 The heroes confronted their former friend who, unbeknownst to them, was under demonic influence.
 Negotiations broke down rather quickly after a tense encounter, and Daredevil demonstrated his new found martial prowess and physical abilities by effortlessly defeating both Shang-Chi and Iron Fist.
 Later on, Shang assisted Spider-Man in fighting Mr. Negative and his Inner Demons.
 The Chinatown crime-lord was seeking to take advantage of the situation in Shadowland by expanding his territory.
 During the fight, Shang was caught by Mr. Negative who attempted to corrupt him with his ability.
 In a shocking turn of events, Shang ends up absorbing a portion of Mr. Negative's powers, gaining some influence over the Inner Demons as well.
 However, the negative energies appeared to corrupt Shang's mind, fueling a desire to kill Mr. Negative to take all of the villains powers and follow in the footsteps of his father.
 He also intended on using the Inner Demons to fight Daredevil and the Hand, although he planned on taking over the latter's role in subjugating the city.
 Spider-Man confronted Shang-Chi, saving Mr. Negative, and the two engaged in a brief fight before Peter decided to lower his fists.
 As Shang-Chi was about to slay his former ally, he was able to regain control and dissipate Mr. Negative's influence.
 Shang-Chi was seen again in the final confrontation with Daredevil, fighting the Hand and aiding the other heroes in finally reverting their friend to his former self.

 Shang Chi is asleep when suddenly he senses that he is not alone.
-He wakes up to find several ninjas of the Hai-Dai Order attacking.
+He wakes up to find several ninjas of the The Celestial Order of the Hai-Dai attacking.
 He fights well, but there are many.

 Fortunately, an ally appears in the form of the Prince of Orphans.
 He is there on the behest of Steve Rogers, and Shang-Chi is keen to discover why.
 Two days earlier, Hank McCoy passed a message to Steve Rogers from the Prince of Orphans.
 It concerned a temple he'd come across filled with dead monks.He had heard rumors that the Hai-Dai were responsible.
 Steve knew that the Hai-Dai were supposed to have disbanded, but the Prince informed Steve that they were looking for the Eyes of the Dragon, and if that was the case then there was trouble on its way.
 In the present, Shang-Chi joins Steve aboard the Secret Avengers' floating HQ.
 Shang is surprised to discover that his father might be alive, or at least on the verge of being brought back from the dead.
 Along with Steve and the Black Widow, Shang-Chi travels to Hong Kong where the team infiltrates the International Finance Centre on a mission to retrieve the eyes.